Where to find vegan food and restaurants in Rome, Italy

 veronica_in_rome

 Rome, this impossibly romantic city.
 Turn any corner while walking the narrow cobbled streets of the city and you have yet some antique treasure or landmark that will blow your mind.
 Italy is a country where you really get to enjoy good quality produce and food.
 The good news for vegans is that we get to go off the beaten tourist track to enjoy really great quality food.
-Which for an omnivore in Rome, can be a lot more tricky, especially if you are walking along a particularly busy street near any of the sights.
+For an omnivore in Rome, can be a lot more tricky, especially if you are walking along a particularly busy street near any of the sights.
 So good news for us!

 I’m just back from a fabulous, delicious and amazing trip to Rome and I’d love to share my experience with you.